We have recently been introduced to 60 Second Histories, and we absolutely love it. They are history videos in small chunks, well 60 seconds!!

 Since we have been homeschooling, Freddie has shown a massive interest in history.
 He already knows more about the Tudors than I do.
-However, apart from Horrible Histories we have struggled to find good online resources for KS2 history.
+However, apart from Horrible Histories we have struggled to find good history videos for KS2 history.

 Of course we have enjoyed days out to Bosworth Battlefield and other historical landmarks, but I have not been able to find good historical online resources, until now.